The Thick of It: Series 3 (2009)

 In series 3, Hugh Abbot is replaced as minister by Nicola Murray, played by Rebecca Front.
 She is an unexpected, last-minute choice for the position, and given her inexperience and lack of staff, she is forced to retain Ollie and Glenn as her advisers.
 The series continues to focus on the general running, or mis-running, of DoSAC, with Murray's attempts to formulate her "Fourth Sector Pathfinder Initiative" being a running thread throughout the series.
 With the cloud of the forthcoming general election and tension at 10 Downing Street looming, the series also broadens its scope to include episodes set at the annual party conference and BBC Radio 5 Live.
-We also see more of Murray's opposite number, Peter Mannion, and other members of the opposition first seen in the 2007 specials.
+We also see more of Murray's opposite number, Peter Mannion, in the Shadow Cabinet and other members of the opposition first seen in the 2007 specials.
 The gradual breakdown of Malcolm Tucker and appearance of new threats to his control, in particular Steve Fleming (David Haig), are also major plotlines.
 The series ends with Fleming forcing Malcolm's resignation, only to be ousted himself a matter of days later.
 Having regained dominance, Malcolm decides to call an election immediately to seize the initiative from his enemies in the opposition and his own party.

 Series 4 (2012)

-In series 4, the government and opposition have switched places following a hung election and there is therefore a coalition government with a smaller third party.
-Peter Mannion has been made the Secretary of State for Social Affairs and Citizenship but has to contend with Fergus Williams, his junior partner in the coalition.
+In series 4, the government and opposition have switched places following the election, as a result of a hung parliament and there is therefore a coalition government with a smaller third party.
+Peter Mannion has been made the Secretary of State for Social Affairs and Citizenship, but has to contend with Fergus Williams, his junior minister from his coalition partner's party.
 Meanwhile, following Tom Davis's defeat and resignation, Nicola Murray had been elected by her party, apparently on a technicality, over Dan Miller, her opponent, as leader of the opposition, although she resigns at the end of episode four and is replaced by her deputy, Miller.
 A running thread throughout the series is an ongoing "Leveson-style public inquiry" which takes place in episode six.
-While the first four episodes each focuses solely on one side (episodes one and three focusing on the coalition, and episode two and four focusing on the opposition), each episode thereafter cuts between the parties.
-The final three episodes of series four show all parties trying to cover their tracks regarding a public health care bill which has led to the public eviction and consequent suicide of Douglas Tickel, a nurse with a history of mental illness.
+While the first four episodes each focuses solely on one side (episodes one and three focusing on the coalition, and episodes two and four focusing on the opposition), each episode thereafter cuts between the parties.
+The final three episodes of series 4 show all parties trying to cover their tracks regarding a public health care bill which has led to the public eviction and consequent suicide of Douglas Tickel, a nurse with a history of mental illness.
 All three main parties have some level of responsibility and have participated in the illegal leaking of documents, in particular Tickel's medical records, which is the reason for the Goolding Inquiry being launched.